 Scoring:

-Each challenge will be worth 100 points, with the points split across the questions/tasks.
+Each challenge will be worth 100 points, with the points split across the questions/tasks (300 total points available).

 POLICY MODULE

 The Policy Module is scheduled for 3 hours including introductory remarks, module overview and hotwash.
 The Policy Module focuses on exposing teams to legal and policy issues associated with planning and implementing a whole-of-nation response to a major cyber incident.